sharmaannapurna/start_follow_read_py3/README.md

 #### Prepare Train-A

-This process can be a bit slow because the normalization code is inefficient.
+train-A is the subset of dataset with start-of-line positions and line follower target annotations.
-This extracts start-of-line positions, line follower targets, and normalized line images.
+The following script extracts start-of-line positions, line follower targets, and normalized line images.

 ```
 python preprocessing/prep_train_a.py data/Train-A/page data/Train-A data/train_a data/train_a_training_set.json data/train_a_validation_set.json